ricsign/markov-shakespeare/README.md

 # Markov Shakespeare
-Markov Shakespeare is a functional passage (sentence, paragraph, essay) generator using the Markov Chain model trained by the classic literature dataset.
+Markov Shakespeare is a classical passage (sentence, paragraph, essay) generator using the Markov Chain model trained by the classic literature dataset.

 ## Technologies
 Python (with Numpy, Pandas), Flask, SQLite, JavaScript, React